Terminology Directory

 Wandering & Returning Hexagrams

-The radar for deep psychology and geographical anchors.
-It accurately traps "liminal, indecisive mental states" and the "absolute final return to base".
+A radar for deep psychology and geographical anchors.
+It describes liminal, indecisive mental states and the tendency to return to a base or origin.